OUR BENEFICE

 EVENTS

-OASIS meets in Upton Magna church on the third Wednesday of each month (next on Wednesday 17th August) at 2pm providing an opportunity to chat and is a place for those who can feel a little isolated.
-There will be refreshments and it’s a good chance to catch up.
+OASIS meets in Upton Magna church on the third Wednesday of each month (next on Wednesday 17th April) offering refreshments and a good chance to catch up.
 Attendees will sing some of their favourite songs and hymns.

 OUR TEAM